 My "Saturn Return" was a heavy, heavy passage, with so much loneliness, humiliation, and transition - and I wouldn't trade it for the world.
 In my 27th year I went through three breakups.
 1 with my teaching career, the next with my boyfriend of 4 years, and the 3rd with prescription medication.
 I moved 3 times in the span of 14 months.
 "A Woman's Worth" by Marianne Williamson got me through those nights.

 I'm 34 years old now, and thought my Saturn Return was over...
-But OH GODDESS WAS I WRONG!!!
+But OH BOY WAS I WRONG!!!

 Let me try and explain...